What To Look For In A New Water Heater

 Based on our experience, tankless water heaters are a great option, but a new tank water heater can have many of the same benefits.
 The peace of mind you get for going tankless is worth it for most mid-sized homes.
 These models are good to last 20 years with less routine maintenance than a tank model.

 With tankless water heaters, there’s much less worry of running out of hot water, and tankless conserves valuable space in your home.
-You can always get an expert M&K opinion, as each home is different, and tankless gives you the option to customize according to your household needs.
+You can always get an expert Mr. Heating opinion, as each home is different, and tankless gives you the option to customize according to your household needs.